stappersg/vBook/src/advanced/eam/arc.md

 Until ARC RFC is not released as an "Internet Standard" the vSMTP implementation should be considered as a "work in progress".
 However it represents the consensus of the IETF community.
 It has received public review and has been approved for publication by the Internet Engineering Steering Group (IESG).

-The implementation of this feature in the vSMTP framework is planned for v0.13.
+The implementation of this feature in the vSMTP framework is planned for a future release.